MA Deaf Education (Teacher of the Deaf Qualification) (Distance learning)

 Professional Skills Portfolio

-The Professional Skills Portfolio module is compulsory if you are working towards the ToD qualification.
+The Professional Skills: Learning, Teaching and Audiology module is compulsory if you are working towards the ToD qualification.
 The module allows you to acquire and demonstrate the range of practical and practice based skills that you need as a Teacher of the Deaf.
-We outline the four strands to be completed below.
+It comprises three components:

 This strand provides guidance for developing practical skills with audiological technology and its management within different educational settings.